b-lev/Python-Setup/README.md

 # Check in changes to github

 Github Desktop has a nice display of the differences you've made to your code with black.
 That's so very convenient!
+It's probably obvious that red means "removed" and green means "added".
+I will caution you that this diff is correct about 96.5% of the time.
+Sometimes the diff is just wrong for complicated changes where code is rearranged heavily.
+These are pretty straightforward changes and the diff is correct.

 <p align="center"><img src="images/after-black.jpg?raw=true" width="100%"></p>